HealthX-Lab/neuroglia-helpers/README.md

 ~/neuroglia-helpers/setup.sh
 ```

-If you want to use a different configuration profile, e.g. `khanlab`, add it as an argument to `setup.sh`:
+If you want to use a different configuration profile, e.g. `xiaobird`, add it as an argument to `setup.sh`:
 ```
 ~/neuroglia-helpers/setup.sh xiaobird
 ```